KxSystems/docs/docs/wp/neural-networks/index.md

 ## Conclusion

-In this whitepaper we have explored a proof-of-concept implementation of a feedforward network in kdb+.
+In this white paper we have explored a proof-of-concept implementation of a feedforward network in kdb+.
 By constructing the model for the network using linear algebra (inputs, outputs and weights represented by matrices) we have shown that an array-processing language is well